BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 ## About this repo
 Red is a free, self-hostable, open-source Discord bot that can be used in growing Discord communities to help personalize and modularize server management, moderation, games, and more.

-This repo contains cogs built for Red that can help keep your community safer, in many cases for free.
+This repository contains cogs that can help equip your Red instance with advanced features that safeguard your community, and improve your member's server experience.

 ### Adding the repo
 To add this repo to your Red bot, use the command